 Please join us in making the financial future of Stuart a priority.
 We ask you to protect the Stuart tradition of high-quality education for every girl who seeks and deserves it—regardless of race, religion, or economic background.
-To carry on Stuart's unique tradition of leadership and competitive education for girls, we must build our endowment.
+To carry on Stuart's unique tradition of developing leadership in girls, we must build our endowment.

 Endowment funds are used for:

 - Attracting and retaining the most gifted students

 - Recruiting the most qualified and dedicated faculty

 - Providing the most relevant, challenging and comprehensive curricula.

 Stuart Country Day School of the Sacred Heart seeks through its endowment to ensure the future of Sacred Heart education for women.
 Many independent schools maintain an endowment to ensure their long-term security.
 Funds donated to Stuart’s endowment are invested and managed wisely to maximize interest potential.

 Income from the investment of the school's endowment, together with fundraising initiatives, helps to bridge the gap between tuition and the school’s actual operating expenses.

 A strong, growing endowment helps keep tuition affordable.
 Your gifts to Stuart's endowment are an investment in the Stuart of today and tomorrow.

 The Angels Program at Stuart Country Day School of the Sacred Heart enhances the lives of students by providing academically qualified young women with a private girls’ school education rooted in the philosophy of the Sacred Heart.
 The Angels Program serves students and families who have limited financial resources, and for whom a private-school education would otherwise be impossible.
 Stuart, because of its history and heritage as a Sacred Heart school, is uniquely qualified to identify, educate and support girls in need.